RedHat-UX/red-hat-design-system/docs/foundations/typography/scale.md

 ### Body text

-Body text can use Italic and Medium styles for emphasis.
+Body text can use italic and medium styles for emphasis.

 <rh-table>
   <table>